 Go From Good To Great In Your Relationships

-Get Scot McKay's "Big Four"
+What Are Scot McKay's "Big Four"

 The order the "big four" are presented in is significant because each builds on the previous element.
 For example, one cannot expect to be attractive unless one first believes in one's own power to attract.